vuhung16au/ai-resume-jd-tailored/FEATURES.md

 ## Future Enhancements

-We are continuously working to improve the AI Resume Tailoring Tool.
+We are continuously working to improve the AI✨resume+jd=tailored app.
 Upcoming features include:

 - Advanced formatting options for exported documents
 - Cover letter generation based on your resume and job description